Do you like surprises? Not all surprises are good, but when they’re like this broccoli and cauliflower salad, then damn right I like surprises.

 To sum up – this is one seriously nutritious broccoli and cauliflower salad – and it tastes great too.
 Jansen, thank you once again, it’s a winner!

 - 4 tbsp dukkah (really nice on top, only takes a few mins to make too)

-- 4 tbsp sesame seeds or pumpkin seeds (if not using dukkah)
+- 4 tbsp sesame seeds (if not using dukkah)

 Miss anything?
 Get it on